shorebirdtech/docs/docs/tutorials/code_push_quickstart.md

 ---
 sidebar_position: 1
-title: ☄️ Quickstart
+title: ☄️ Code Push Quickstart
-description: How to create a new Shorebird app.
+description: Try code push for yourself
 ---

 # Code Push Quickstart

-This guide shows you the fastest way to get started with Code Push.
+This guide shows you the fastest way to install Shorebird and try code push.

+This document is a (slightly) condensed version of our [code push](../code_push/) docs, all on one page.

 ## Sign up